guipostic/M2_GENIOMHE_C/01_basics.md

 float result = a + b; // Implicit conversion of 'a' to float
 ```

 Here, the integer `a` is implicitly converted to a float when added to the float `b`.
-Many strongly typed languages would require you to explicitly cast `a` to a float in this case.
+Many strongly typed languages would require to explicitly cast `a` to a float in this case.

 However, this flexibility in C can also lead to potential issues and bugs if not used carefully, as implicit type conversions can sometimes produce unexpected results.